 First, congratulations for dabbling into the world of offshoring!

-Whether or not you came to VA Platinum to get your virtual assistant for financial planning, mortgage broking or an executive assistant, I commend you for taking a step towards freedom.
+Whether or not you came to VA Platinum to get your virtual assistant for financial planning, virtual assistant for mortgage broking or an executive assistant, I like to commend you for taking a step towards freedom.

-If you are new to offshoring, you are most likely to find yourself questioning your decision due to unfamiliarity or culture shock.
+If you are new to offshoring, you are most likely to find yourselves questioning your decision due to unfamiliarity or culture shock.

 I totally relate to waking up all sweaty and uneasy when I first started.
 Back then, I did everything on my own, searching from volumes of profiles in Upwork (formerly known as Odesk).

-I remember having to deal with at least 15 people to find someone to replace a staff member who suddenly went AWOL.
+I remember having to deal with at least 15 people to find someone to replace a staff who suddenly run AWOL.

 Thankfully, I overcame it after learning the hard way.